 The 5 Most Common Med Side Effects — and Their Fixes

-“The most common side effects are appetite suppression, headache, dry mouth, and insomnia.”
+“The most common side effects are appetite suppression, headache, dry mouth, and sleeplessness.”
 Use these doctor-recommended strategies to address these and other common side effects of ADHD medications.

 “I recommend we start your child on ADHD medication,” says the doctor.
 Those are alarming words to most parents.
 Deciding to medicate causes them to wring their hands, search their souls, and lose sleep.
 Many parents worry about the effect on their child’s brain, as well as any nasty ADHD medication side effects they may experience.
 So they wait, sometimes years, before saying yes.

-On the other hand, life with ADHD can be so disruptive to child and parent that it is sometimes a relief when the physician suggests medication.
+On the other hand, life with attention deficit disorder (ADHD or ADD) can be so disruptive to child and parent that it is sometimes a relief when the physician suggests medication.
 “Finally,” say parents, “a solution to difficult behaviors!
 No more jumping on the sofa.
 No more racing around the classroom getting into trouble.”

 When my daughter was a preschooler, I begged the doctor to prescribe something — anything — to keep her manageable and safe.
 She was given Dexedrine, and, for the first time in her life, she sat and played for hours.
 But there were new problems to manage: side effects.